tommclaughlan/realtime-race-stats/SPEC.md

       * Car

   ### Race
-  Details on which 'map' should be displayed in the GUI
+  Details on which 'map' should be displayed in the GUI, leaderboard, start time?

   ### Team
   Which teams are participating in this race?